Loops, not groups: Long cycles are responsible for discontinuous phase transitions in higher-order network contagions

 Here, we deal with a class of networks, which we refer to as Newman-Miller networks \cite{newman2009random, miller2009percolation}.
 These networks are fully composed of independent edges, connecting pairs of nodes, and triangles (or \textit{3-cliques}), connecting groups of 3 nodes together.
-In Fig.~\ref{fig:network_structure} we show an illustration of the type of network that we consider.
+The networks are parametrized by a joint distribution of edge- and triangle-degree, with connections made at random.

-Newman and Miller's methods \cite{newman2009random, miller2009percolation} work well for simple contagion models where interactions (simple edges or edges within triangles) all transmit the contagion with a \textit{constant} probability.
+Newman and Miller's methods \cite{newman2009random, miller2009percolation} work well for simple contagion models which can be mapped to bond percolation such that all interactions (simple edges or edges within triangles) transmit the contagion with a \textit{constant} probability \cite{newman2002spread}.
 For complex contagions where the probability of transmission can increase for second exposures within triangles, Keating et al.~\cite{keating2022multitype, keating2023generating} used a multi-type branching process argument to accurately capture the size distribution of cascades in the subcritical regime.
-To study the phase transition and the supercritical regime of complex contagion in higher-order networks, we extend the methods of Newman and Miller.
+To study the phase transition and the supercritical regime of complex contagion in higher-order networks, we also take a percolation approach and extend the methods of Newman and Miller.
+The framework could be applicable to networks with motifs beyond triangles, following the methods of Allard et al. \cite{allard2015general, allard2012exact, allard2012bond}.

+Altogether, percolation has been widely used to study the critical properties of spreading models \cite{newman2002spread, kenah2007second, pastor2015epidemic, allard2023role} because it accurately approximates Susceptible-Infectious-Recovered dynamics \cite{kenah2007second} while opening a unique mathematical toolbox.
+Here, percolation is implemented as a breadth-first branching process where we track individual exposures to capture different higher-order effects.

-\paragraph*{\textit{Simple contagion}} In the simple contagion model, following the approach of Newman \cite{newman2009random} and Miller \cite{miller2009percolation}, each edge is considered occupied with probability $T$, in which case we assume that this edge will transmit the contagion if given the chance.
-The probability $T$ can be interpreted as a transmission parameter and we thus have a bond percolation model of the contagion dynamics.
+\paragraph*{\textit{Simple contagion}} In the simple contagion model, each active node has one chance to transmit to its inactive neighbours with probability $T$, before it is removed, with certainty, in the next timestep.
+We model this as a bond percolation process following the approach of Newman \cite{newman2009random} and Miller \cite{miller2009percolation}, each edge is considered occupied with probability $T$, in which case we assume that this edge will transmit the contagion if given the chance.
 The resulting cascade or contagion size is then given by the size of the connected components of the percolation network, and a supercritical cascade corresponds to a macroscopic giant component \cite{newman2002spread, kenah2007second}.